Samsung/tizen-docs/docs/application/tizen-studio/tizen-core/tizen-core-cli.md

 **Examples:**

-- List of samples for the mobile-6.5 workspace.
+- List of samples for the mobile-6.5 workspace:

   Windows&reg;:
   ```